About

 Exhibitions

-Solo-exhibition, Salon des Arts, Maastricht, the Netherlands, The exhibition will be opened on 11th March (14:00 – 18:00) by Ad Himmelreich, former conservator of the Bonnefanten Museum, Maastricht, the Netherlands.
-The publication, written by Ad Himmelreich, about the artist and his work will be revealed on the opening.
+Solo-exhibition, Salon des Arts, Maastricht, the Netherlands, The exhibition has been opened on March 11 (14:00 – 18:00) by Ad Himmelreich, former conservator of the Bonnefanten Museum, Maastricht, the Netherlands.
+Ad Himmelreich wrote an essay about the artist and his work.
+This publication has been presented on the opening.

 2023 1 February – 31 December